MicrosoftDocs/sysinternals/sysinternals/resources/inside-native-applications.md

 If you have some familiarity with NT's architecture you are probably aware that the API that Win32 applications use isn't the "real" NT API.
 NT's operating environments, which include POSIX, OS/2 and Win32, talk to their client applications via their own APIs, but talk to NT using the NT "native" API.
 The native API is mostly undocumented, with only about 25 of its 250 functions described in the Windows NT Device Driver Kit.

 What most people don't know, however, is that "native" applications exist on NT that are not clients of any of the operating environments.
 These programs speak the native NT API and can't use operating environment APIs like Win32.
 Why would such programs be needed" Any program that must run before the Win32 subsystem is started (around the time the logon box appears) must be a native application.
-The most visible example of a native application is the "autochk" program that runs chkdsk during the initialization Blue Screen (its the program that prints the "."'s on the screen).
+The most visible example of a native application is the "autochk" program that runs chkdsk during the initialization Blue Screen (it's the program that prints the "."'s on the screen).
 Naturally, the Win32 operating environment server, CSRSS.EXE (Client-Server Runtime Subsystem), must also be a native application.

 In this article I'm going to describe how native applications are built and how they work.